spinen/laravel-discourse-sso/readme.md

             // if SiteSetting.sso_overrides_name is set
             'name' => 'name',

-            // Groups to make sure that the user is *NOT* part of in a comma separated string
+            // Groups to make sure that the user is *NOT* part of in a comma-separated string
-            // NOTE: Cannot have spaces in the names & the groups must already exist in Discourse
+            // NOTE: Groups cannot have spaces in their names & must already exist in Discourse
             // There is not a way to specify the exact list of groups that a user is in, so
-            // you will may want to send the inverse of the 'add_groups' 'remove_groups' => null,
+            // you may want to send the inverse of the 'add_groups' 'remove_groups' => null,

             // If the email has not been verified, set this to true